 Regarding fit, it is true to size.
 The arms and torso are a comfortable size, offering length for both tall and short women.
 The fabric has a bit of stretch to it, and it doesn't deform after a few washes in the laundry.
 Not only that, but it's got a super cute style and fashion appeal that got a lot of compliments from men and other women alike.

 While this base layer excels in many different categories, it is not the easiest to layer.
 Given the stretchy and airy feel of the fabric, you can easily fit a camisole or t-shirt underneath.
-Layering a jacket overtop is a breeze as well.
+Layering a jacket overtop is a breeze.
 However, if trying to layer a tighter insulated layer, you may have a problem.

 The knit design of the fabric makes the face of it "grabby."
 As a result, it can stick to tighter layers that might also have a "grabbier" insulated layer inside.
 That said, this is just a minor annoyance and didn't affect its performance at all.
 This layer didn't ride up at all while in action.
-You just have to be cognizant that it might come up with pulling off your favorite Patagonia R1 Sweater.
-Overall layering is fine with this top, but its a little grabbier than most.
+You just have to be aware that it might come up while pulling off your favorite mid-layer top.
+Overall, layering is fine with this top, but its a little grabbier than most.

 Our first thought with this top was that it simply wouldn't hold up to hard abrasion.
 We wore it scrambling and shimmied our way through canyons.
 We were surprised by the 18.5-micron gauge fibers when they proved to be stronger than expected.
 Unlike 100% Merino wool options, the infusion of the polyester fabric adds to the level of durability of the fabric.
-Therefore, it proves to be a fairly durable base layer option, but not as durable as continuous face options like the Arc'teryx Rho LT Zip Neck that stands out for its durability.
+Therefore, it proves to be a fairly durable base layer option.

 After our testing period, we noticed only a few fly-aways in the fabric and some minor pilling.
 That said, if not worn under another layer, it is prone to snags on branches or twigs, noticeably more so than most tops in this review.
 Therefore, it's not our top choice for bushwacking or tackling a slot canyon, but it stands up as a reasonable base layer option, especially when protected by another layer on top of it.
 Aside from the level of durability with the fabric, we are happy to announce that this top doesn't stink even if worn for days on end!
 This adds to its long list of applications.

-The price on this piece is higher than most ($129 for the crew cut and $149 for the hoody) options in this review.
+The price on this piece is higher than most options in this review.
 That said, it offers a unique construction and an amazing level of combined breathability and warmth.
 If you are in search of a synthetic-merino blend that offers the best of both worlds, this is it.
-For some, it might be worth paying a few extra bucks, while others might be more interested in lower priced options.
+For some, it might be worth paying a few extra bucks, while others might be more interested in lower-priced options.
 Overall, we think that value is there for the price.
-Also, it is backed by Patagonia's 100% money back lifetime guarantee.
+Also, it is backed by Patagonia's 100% money-back lifetime guarantee.

-This Top Pick offers an amazing range of thermoregulation and a wonderful balance of warmth and breathability.
-It's a great option for all four seasons, whether you're hanging out in a snow cave or going for a trail run on a cool Fall day.
+The Patagonia Capilene Air Crew offers an amazing range of thermoregulation and a wonderful balance of warmth and breathability.
+It's a great option for most of the year, whether you're hanging out in a snow cave or going for a trail run on a cool Fall day.